-Since its founding in 1974, CTVN has utilized media as an educational tool to improve the education, quality of life, and opportunities available to underserved youth in Chicago.
+Since its founding in 1974, the Community TV Network (CTVN) has utilized media as a tool to improve the education, opportunities, and quality of life available to under-served youth in Chicago.

 Executive Director Denise Zaccardi originally created CTVN as a special project of the Alternative Schools Network and in 1980, CTVN was incorporated as an independent non-profit organization.
 For four decades, Denise and others have developed a digital arts curriculum that builds self-esteem, community awareness, and artistic curiosity among Chicago’s urban youth.

 In 1986, CTVN created Hard Cover, a local cable news show, run by students for students.
 Since then, Hard Cover has amassed a vibrant digital catalogue composed of many diverse, young voices.
 Every year, new CTVN students join the project, adding their voices to their media library, which serves as a valuable teaching resource and offers a history, not only of youth media, but the many raw histories of Chicago’s under-served neighborhoods.